-The presence of explicit box constraints on the controls and/or states in PDE-constrained optimization problems is sometimes critical both for practical (design constraints) and theoretical reasons (e.g., states representing densities or concentrations of substances have to be nonnegative).
-Methods for solving optimization problems with inequality constraints are fundamentally different and more involved than those for unconstrained problems and generally fall into two competing categories: \emph{interior point methods} (IPMs) and active-set methods such as \emph{semismooth Newton methods} (SSNMs).
+The presence of explicit box constraints on the controls and/or states in PDE-constrained optimization problems is sometimes critical both for practical (design constraints) and theoretical reasons (e.g. states representing densities or concentrations of substances that have to be nonnegative).
+Methods for solving optimization problems with inequality constraints are fundamentally different and more involved than those for unconstrained problems; they generally fall into two competing categories: \emph{interior point methods} (IPMs) and active-set methods such as SSNMs.
 Both types of methods exhibit superlinear local convergence and can be formulated and analyzed both in finite dimensional spaces as well as in function spaces~\cite{MR1972217, MR2421314, MR2193506}, the latter being a critical step towards proving mesh-independence for the number of optimization steps.
-Both IPMs and SSNMs are iterative procedures that require the equivalent of a few PDE solves (i.e., applications of $\op{K}$) for each iteration -- called here {\em outer iteration} -- and the solution of one or two {\em inner} linear systems at each outer iteration.
-Efficiency of the solution process is measured by the number of outer iterations needed to solve the problem to a desired tolerance (ideally mesh-independent) and by the ability to solve the inner linear systems efficiently.
+Both IPMs and SSNMs are iterative procedures that require the equivalent of a few PDE solves, i.e., applications of $\op{K}$, for each iteration (called here {\em outer iteration}) and the solution one or two {\em inner} linear systems; for \mbox{SSNMs} only one inner linear solve is required, while for Mehrotra's predictor-corrector IPM implementation two inner linear solves are needed for each outer iteration.
+Efficiency of the solution process is measured by the number of outer iterations (ideally mesh-independent) needed to solve the problem to a desired tolerance and by the ability to solve the inner linear systems efficiently.
 In this work we concentrate on the latter.